-Nevertheless, Napster began facing legal troubles almost as soon as it launched, which ultimately led to its demise (you can read more about the company by following the link above!).
+Nevertheless, Napster began facing legal troubles almost as soon as it launched, which ultimately led to its demise (you can read more about the company by checking out the link above).

 Gorton decided to capitalize on the P2P craze by launching a service of his own.
 He recruited a variety of technology experts, including Greg Bildson (who joined LimeWire as its CTO), to build out the technology.

 LimeWire was initially released in May 2000 – without much public attention.
 Gnutella, the protocol that LimeWire was built upon (and which just launched months prior), was gaining so much popularity that its network simply became overwhelmed, which led to download speeds being extremely slow.